adamsilver/fdpb/02-a-checkout-flow.md

 As the user is moving through a linear flow, we need to consider the need to step back.
 The browser's back button provides this functionality for free, but some people mistrust it because of bad past experience where their data was lost.

-AJAX-driven and modal-heavy sites haven't helped matters because clicking the browser's back button often goes against user's expectations[^backlink].
+AJAX-driven and modal-heavy sites haven't helped matters because clicking the browser's back button often goes against user's expectations[^18].
 Thankfully, the checkout doesn't need AJAX or modal dialogs so this isn't a problem, but we still need to ensure the browser's back button works as expected.
 Users expect it to take them to the previous page in the state they left it in.

 However, research might show you that it's useful to include a back link within the interface itself and that users will be more inclined to trust it.
 In this case, position the link at the top left of the page.
 By placing it at the top of the page, users can see that they can go back if they need to.
 And they're less likely to fill out the form before hitting back and losing their data.